 The first time I met Oliver he gave me the creeps.
 His long face was exaggerated by greasy black hair, bushy eyebrows, beady eyes and wide handlebar mustache.
 I never saw Oliver smile.
 But his lips often curled in a nasty snarl, especially when he was berating someone who dared to disagree.

 Oliver was a frequent contributor to National Review, William F. Buckley’s magazine, and to the John Birch Society’s magazine, American Opinion.
 In the pages of these journals, he expressed some of his most controversial positions including a 1965 slam against the United States for “an insane, but terribly effective, effort to destroy the American people and Western civilization by subsidizing . . . the breeding of the intellectually, physically, and morally unfit.”

 Oliver peppered his speeches and his articles with racial slurs and discredited historical assumption.
 In his role as a member of the John Birch Society speakers’ bureau, he railed against Communist subversion inside our government while insisting that President Roosevelt tricked the United States into World War II in order to help his friend, Joseph Stalin, the Russian dictator.

 Along with this interpretation of World War II, Oliver peddled his version of the Holocaust, one in stark contrast to everything I’d learned from our Jewish neighbors and my own father.
 Gone were the yellow stars and the death camps.
 Gone were the gas chambers and crematoria.
-Even the witness of American soldiers who liberated Buchenwald and Dachau was repudiated.
+Even the witness of soldiers who liberated the camps were discredited.
 Instead, Oliver said that there were no gas chambers and no exterminations.